The power of Food

 I am not a dietitian.
 Nor a doctor, but I have studied health science.
 I can understand more about it than someone who has a degree in finance.

 This article is an informative and educational document.
 It is not a substitute for professional medical advice.
-I did not make the specialists mentioned aware of this project before publication.
+The specialists mentioned were not notified of this project prior to publication.
 I received no compensation or benefits for writing this column.

 I have been seeing a trend in medicine for some time.
 There is a lot of talk about inflammation and the microbiome.